Trill consonant: Phonemic trills

 Voiceless trills occur phonemically in e.g. Welsh and Icelandic.
 (See also voiceless alveolar trill, voiceless retroflex trill, voiceless uvular trill.)
 Mangbetu and Ninde have phonemically voiceless bilabial trills.

 The Czech language has two contrastive alveolar trills, one a fricative trill (written ř in the orthography).
 In the fricative trill the tongue is raised, so that there is audible frication during the trill, sounding a little like a simultaneous [r] and [ʐ] (or [r̥] and [ʂ] when devoiced).
 A symbol for this sound, [ɼ], has been dropped from the IPA, and it is now generally transcribed as a raised r, [r̝].

 Liangshan Yi ("Cool Mountain" Yi) has two "buzzed" or fricative vowels /u̝/, /i̝/ (written ṳ, i̤) which may also be trilled, [ʙ̝], [r̝].

 A number of languages have trilled affricates such as [mbʙ] and [dʳ].
 The Chapakuran language Wariʼ and the Muran language Pirahã have a very unusual trilled phoneme, a voiceless bilabially post-trilled dental stop, [t̪͡ʙ̥].

 A nasal trill [r̃] has been described from some dialects of Romanian, and is posited as an intermediate historical step in rhotacism.
 However, the phonetic variation of the sound is considerable, and it is not clear how frequently it is actually trilled.
+Some languages contrast /r, r̃/ like Toro-tegu Dogon and Inor.